kristianlm/chicken-stb-image-write/readme.md

 - tga `rle` enables or disable run-length-encoding compression. it is on by default, set to `#f` to disable rle compression

+Note that on 32-bit systems, blobs cannot be larger than 16M.
+This also limits image sizes as pixel data is stored in a blob.

 ## Example

 ```scheme